MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L02_Security_roles.md

 14. Click **Save and Close**.

-15. Close the Common Data Service User security role.
+15. Close the Basic User security role.
 Do not close the security roles window.

 ### Task 3 – Create Security Role